trap-representation/Chlore/README.md

 1)Check out more examples in the `examples` folder of this repository.

 A formal language specification is extremely important for the development of a language, and Sasm has a (WIP) standard too.
-Check out the `Sasm-standard-drafts` repo where standard drafts are put.
-Contributions to the standard are welcome too.
+You'll be able to find a standard draft of this language in this repo in a month or two.

-PS: You'll also be able to find the source of the reference implementation of Sasm that I've been working on on this repository soon.
+PS: You'll also be able to find the source of the reference implementation of Sasm that I've been working on in this repository soon.

 PPS: Check out the Sasm website [here](https://trap-representation.github.io/Sasm/).